-GASB has issued Statement No. 92, Omnibus 2020, portions of the Statement are effective for the year ending June 30, 2020.
-The statement aims to improve the consistency of various authoritative accounting literature including items such as changing the effective date of Statement No. 87, Leases, and updating terminology.
+GASB has issued Statement No. 92, Omnibus 2020, portions of the Statement are effective for the year ending June 30, 2021.
+The statement aims to improve the consistency of various authoritative accounting literature including items such as reporting of intra-entity transfers of assets between a primary government employer and a component unit defined benefit pension plan or defined benefit OPEB plan, the applicability of certain requirements of Statement No. 84, Fiduciary Activities, to postemployment benefit arrangements, and measurement of liabilities related to asset retirement obligations (AROs) in a government acquisition.